 - A completed Grant Application Form.

-- A brief narrative (no longer than three pages in length), signed by an authorized official, summarizing the background of the organization and constituency served, the purpose of the appeal, project total and amount requested, anticipated time frame for the project, and how the equipment/capital improvement will benefit the organization.
+- A brief narrative (no longer than three pages in length), signed by an authorized official, summarizing the background of the organization and constituency served, the purpose of the appeal, anticipated time frame for the project, and how the equipment/capital improvement will benefit the organization.

 - An operating budget for the current fiscal year.

 - A list of corporate and foundation supporters for the most recent fiscal year.

 - A list of the Board of Directors/Trustees and their business affiliations.

 - A copy of the most recent audited financial report is strongly preferred.
 If one is not available, the most recent Form 990 will be accepted.
 If neither are available, please call the Foundation to discuss.

 - A copy of the organization’s Annual Report (if available).

 - A copy of the organization’s most recent 501(c)(3) and 509(a) IRS ruling letter(s).

 - Written confirmation by an authorized official of your organization that your organization is currently in compliance with all mandatory Federal and State Tax and filing requirements.